-Clipping and stacking weeks of coupon inserts is not the only way to save money these days.
-Manufacturers put tons of printable coupons on the internet, and we’re going to show you how to get them — like scoring a $10 Pampers coupon!
+You’re already on your phone and computer…might as well get free printable coupons!
+Clipping and stacking weeks of Sunday coupon inserts is not the only way to save money these days.
+Printable manufacturer coupons are all over the internet, and we’re going to show you how to get them.

-Here’s the lowdown before I get started: Sites like Coupons.com and most brand-specific couponing sites will ask you to enter your phone number or email address to verify your device before printing.
-I always suggest signing up for an alternative email to use for printable coupons.
+Here’s the lowdown before I get started: Sites like Coupons.com and most brand-specific couponing sites will ask you to enter a phone number or email address to verify your device before printing.
+I always suggest signing up for an alternate email to use for printable coupons.
 This way all your coupon promotions and emails go to one spot.
-And if it’s a hot coupon, you bet I am making a few extra emails so I can print more.
+And if it’s a hot coupon, you bet I’m making a few extra email addresses so I can print more.

 Don’t forget to download the official KCL app for more useful tips.

-1. Search KCL’s coupon database for a list of printable internet coupons.
+1. Search KCL’s coupon database for a list of printable manufacturer coupons.

 Here’s how to print exactly what you’re looking for: